jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 I would prefer an implementation that keeps state machine behavior cohesive, possibly via the [State Design Pattern](https://refactoring.guru/design-patterns/state).
 This consolidates the state machine behavior.
 The state machine could still provide a `get` accessor for its `state`, but it should not provide a `set` accessor.
 The state machine would define public methods for each `event` that would trigger an internal transition and the implementation to determine the new `state` would occur in the `event` method within the state machine class.
 The `state` implementation could be enhanced with the [Observer Design Pattern](https://refactoring.guru/design-patterns/observer) so that the applications could subscribe to future `state` change notifications.

-I suspect that the coupled design occurs when developers don't realize that there's state machine behavior lurking in their class.
+I suspect that the coupled design occurs when developers don't realize that there's state machine behavior lurking in their application.
 If they don't design a cohesive state machine, the design will have a tendence to be distributed.

 ### Wrong Abstraction
-My [Getting the Right Abstraction is Hard](https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html) is also about coupling and cohesion.
-In this blog, I described an implementation and design I inherited.
+My [Getting the Right Abstraction is Hard](https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html) blog entry is also about coupling and cohesion.
+In this blog, I described an implementation I inherited.
 The implementation featured a base class with several extending classes.
 As I examined the code to understand it, I realized that some behavior implementations were in the wrong places.
-Some behavior implemented in the base class needed to be distributed into the extended classes and some behavior implemented in the extended classes needed to be consolidated in the base class.
+Some behavior implemented in the base class needed to be moved into the extending classes and some behavior implemented in the extended classes needed to be consolidated in the base class.

-In its original design, a change to behavior associated with the extended class could impact the base class as well, which could impact the other extended classes.
+In its original design, a change to behavior associated with an extended class, but placed in the base class, could impact the base class as well, which could impact the other extended classes.

 Once I redesigned the code, using the [Template Method Design Pattern](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html), the design was less coupled.
 A change to an extended class would not affect the base class or the other extended classes.